modio/modio-docs/public/en-us/support/contacts.md

 For all business development enquiries, please contact us at developers@mod.io.

-For general enquiries, please contact us at support@mod.io, or search our knowledge base: https://support.mod.io.
+For general queries you can search our knowledge base here: https://support.mod.io.